Director, Business Continuity Office, Marriott International

 Past Chair and Advisor

 Diane Doering leads the global Enterprise Risk Management program at Iron Mountain and is based in Boston, MA.
 She is actively involved in the implementation and alignment of Enterprise Risk with other risk mitigation programs.
 She recently expanded her remit to lead the Governance, Risk & Compliance (GRC) function as part of the Information Security risk management program.
 This consists of implementation of various risk frameworks, including NIST’s Cybersecurity Framework and programs designed to strengthen operational resilience and address cybersecurity risk.

 Her career in leading enterprise risk, operational risk & business continuity management has spanned nearly 20 years within financial services and commercial industries including: Putnam Investments, Bank of America / Columbia Management and State Street Global Advisors.
 In 2011, she was recruited to develop and implement the Operational Risk program, including business continuity management, for the Abu Dhabi Investment Authority (ADIA) in the United Arab Emirates (UAE) where she lived with her family until she returned to the states in 2016.
 Doering has been recognized for her track record of delivering results while creating consensus across diverse cultural backgrounds.

-She currently serves as a DRI International board member.
+She currently serves as a Board Director for DRI International.
 Previously, she served as Chair of the DRI Foundation’s Women in Business Continuity Management Executive Committee, a position she held for nearly 5 years.
 The Committee’s objective is to empower and elevate women by creating networking and professional growth opportunities.
 In March 2020 she received the DRI Foundation’s Distinguished Service Award in recognition of her extraordinary dedication and commitment to helping others.

 Camila Pezzutti Domingues Ishikawa